Vestvågøy Municipality: Transportation

 Leknes is the municipal and administrative centre and is situated in the geographical middle of Lofoten, approximately 68 km west of the town of Svolvær and 65 km east of the village of Å. Leknes is the trading and shopping centre of Lofoten, only rivaled by Svolvær.
 Leknes Airport is for smaller aircraft, with 7 daily scheduled flights to Bodø Airport and some daily flights to Svolvær and Røst Airport with Widerøe airlines.
 There is a small bus terminal which serves as a hub with bus links to the rest of Lofoten.
 The Leknes Havn (harbor) is one of Norway's most important and visited harbors for cruise ships.
 The Hurtigruten boats have been an important means of communication and transportation for a century.
 It docks in Stamsund twice every night, one heading south towards Bodø the other heading north towards Svolvær.

 The European route E10 highway crosses the municipality (and island) with the Sundklakkstraumen Bridge connecting to Vågan Municipality in the north and the Nappstraumen Tunnel connecting to Flakstad Municipality in the south.

+Culture

+Unstad Beach, at Unstad, has been used for surfing since 1963.

+Churches

+The Church of Norway has five parishes (sokn) within Vestvågøy Municipality.
+It is part of the Lofoten prosti (deanery) in the Diocese of Sør-Hålogaland.